BDC Hamburger Icon

 Toast ordering interface

-Toast’s ordering interface is intuitive, but its feature-full system may incur a steep learning curve.
+Toast’s ordering interface is intuitive, but its fully featured system may incur a steep learning curve.
 Source: Toast

-Clover is the winner in ease of use if you consider the initial setup.
+Clover is the winner in ease of use if you're most concerned about the initial setup.
 Once the system is set up, however, Clover and Toast are both intuitive and easy to use.

 Did You Know?Did you know

-Payment process costs are a critical consideration before starting a restaurant.
-After food and labor costs, credit card processing fees are restaurants’ third most significant expense.
+Payment processing costs are a critical consideration before starting a restaurant.
+After food and labor costs, credit card processing fees are restaurants' third most significant expense.

 POS System Hardware